Dlnguy/starter-academic/content/publication/Hello/index.md

 ---
-abstract:
+abstract: This is an abstract
 authors:
-- Author 1
+- Author Don
-- Author 2
+- Author Nguyen
 date: "2020-04-29T00:00:00-04:00"
 doi: ""
 featured: true